watmin/cogere/README.md

 Here I supplied `-a` to build a list of all known hosts and then used `-g :group1` to remove the hosts within group1 from the hosts list.

 ### To do's
-- Allow for host removal of unreachable hosts
 - Allow for hosts to added to groups on creation
 - Optionally use DNS if `--ipaddr` not provided with `--add-host`
-- Add verbosity to commands with no output (Add/Del Host/Group)
 - Allow for scp to be performed with no command
 - Allow for multiple commands (Consider @ARGV as a command list)
-- Improve error handling with respect to the configuration files and keys